28 Ways How to Stop Wasting Time on Low-Value Activities

 All the things above are technically a waste of time.
 But you can also consider them as entertainment.

 When you are working 10-hour days, followed by the chores at home, then after you finish you may not have the willpower to learn a new language or read a book that demands a lot of mental energy.

 In this case, it’s OK to consume some mindless entertainment.
 Wasting time helps you wind down and relax.
 However, if at all possible opt for meeting friend or simply going to bed early.

 There is a ton of stuff in the list above, and you can’t stop doing it all at once.
 And you shouldn’t.
 Wasting time on social media or gaming is a problem only when you spend hours on those activities.
 The trap we often fall in is that we think we are doing it less than we actually do.

 Not monitoring your activities is how people get overweight and how “I’ll play one game” turns into an all-nighter.

 The first step for you is to select one area of time wasters and work on that.
 For most people going on a media-diet is the best option.
 The news is meaningless, and when you stop following it, you free up tons of time.

 If TV or the news, in general, is already what you have cut from your habits then select something else.
 Find something in your life that you do not like and that takes up a lot of time.

-Now, select your time waster and quit it for 30 days.
-After your 30-day challenge decide if you want to continue or allow some of that activity back in your life.
+Do you have any time wasters?
+Think about what you could quit for 30 days.
+When you try it as a 30-day challenge then you could decide if you want to continue or allow some of that activity back in your life.